Let us tailor your dream trip

 Svalbard is a great hiking destination.
 Here we walk off the trails.
 In fact there are no paths.
 Svalbard is a nature wilderness where the tracks you come across are more likely to be from the Arctic wildlife.
 You can walk through fjord landscape, dessert, lush tundra, across glaciers and mountains raising steep.
 The terrain is varied.
 Find all hiking adventures.

 Considering more than half of Svalbard is covered by alpine glaciers this is the perfect place for glacier hiking.
 Svalbard offers glacier explorations of various length and difficulty.
 There are opportunities to tackle crevasses, moraines and ice caves, or stroll across blue ice in an ever changing glacier landscape.
 On many ice walks no previous experience or special skills are needed.
 For the more experienced, you have chances to test ice climbing skills on ice walls.

 Boat Safaris & Cruise Expeditions

 There are daily boat departures out of Longyearbyen.
-Small open boats run guests to wildlife destinations in the Isfjord area.
+Large and comfortable or small open boats run guests to wildlife destinations in the Isfjord area.
 These trips can be combined with a stay at one of the quirky lodges or luxurious hotels.
 Your skipper jumps off the boat with you and become your guide and polar bear watch onshore.